catherman/GenAI-BLIP/README.md

 For this, we used "Salesforce/blip-image-captioning-base" from Huggings Face.

-We generated a caption for a personal photo.
-We also generated condtional & unconditional captions for a sample photo.
+First, we generated a caption for a personal photo.
+Next, we generated condtional & unconditional captions for a sample photo from google, below.
 The ability to respond to conditional captions varied.
 For example:

 1. text = "The weather in the picture is" Responce:  the weather in the picture is clear and sunny
 2. text = "The mood of the women in the picture is"  Responce:  the mood of the women in the picture is very attractive